AdobeDocs/express-add-ons-docs/src/pages/guides/distribute/private-dist.md

 ![Verified](./img/private-verified.png)

 ## Step 4: Enter name, icon and release notes
-Now you will be prompted to choose a unique *name* for your add-on, an *icon*, and *release notes*.
+In this step you will be prompted to choose a unique **Add-on name** (25 characters max), a 144x144px **Add-on icon**, and optional **Release notes** (1000 characters max).
 Your add-on name will be validated when you tab out (or the field loses focus) before you will be allowed to move to the next step.
-You will know that it's verified by a green checkmark shown, or receive an error that it exists and you need to choose another.
+You will know that it's verified by a green checkmark shown, or receive an error that it exists, and you need to choose another.

 ![](./img/private-name-icon.png)

 <InlineAlert slots="text" variant="success"/>

-The number of characters allowed for any given field is shown above it throughout the distribution experience (for instance, the name field allows a max of 25 characters), and the number will automatically update with the remaining amount as you're typing into it.
+The number of characters allowed for any given field is shown above it throughout the distribution experience (for instance, the name field allows a max of 25 characters).
+The number will automatically update with the remaining amount as you're typing into it.

 Once you've entered the required fields, the **Save and create private link** button will be enabled.